By Susan Braden

 Parents of special needs children should talk with a dentist and begin establishing healthy habits by the time the child is 12 months old, as recommended by Maria Regina P. Estrella, DMD, MS, who also contributed to the "General Dentistry" article.
 A quality dentist can help parents teach their children to prevent oral disease, rather than simply treat it.

-"Children [with special needs] should continue with the diet and medications as directed by their physician, but a dentist may recommend more frequent applications of fluoridated toothpaste and mouthrinse and rinsing with water to decrease the risk of decay," said Academy spokesperson Vincent Mayher, DMD, MAGD.
+"Children [with special needs] should continue with the diet as directed by their physician, but a dentist may recommend more frequent applications of fluoridated toothpaste and mouthrinse and rinsing with water to decrease the risk of decay," said Academy spokesperson Vincent Mayher, DMD, MAGD.

 These children should start visiting a dentist who understands their needs from a young age.
 If insurance is already a strain to their families, discount plans could help keep costs down.